 - Write short but valuable emails.
-Less is better.
+Less is more.
 Stay away from being too wordy about your event.
 Include the information which is essential for your attendees like date, time, venues, and the overall purpose of the event.

 - Include appropriate images.
 They will not only make your email more attractive but prove that an event is worth visiting.
-Tempt subscribers with the photos from the previous meetings or unveil the mystery of your future event.
+Tempt subscribers with the photos from the previous meetings or unveil the mystery of your future events.

 Here is a webinar registration confirmation email from Fairygodboss.
 It answers all the possible questions a user may have.
-What is good, the topics are specified.

 An email confirming registration to attend a UK university fair.